C2SM/icon4py/README.md

 ## Installation instructions

-We recommend to install all packages at once by using the provided `requirements-dev.txt` file in the root of the repository.
+We recommend to install all packages at once by using the provided `requirements.txt` or `requirements-dev.txt` files in the root of the repository.

 For example by using the following set of instructions: